Architecture¶

 - open Integration Seams when a proposed change starts to smell like evidence semantics or execution control

-- open Module Map when you need the owning family for candidates, policies, reports, or loops
+- open Module Map when you need the owning family for candidates, judgment, reviews, interpretation, or learning

 Reader Routes¶